Atom-Digital-AI/AtomToolsAI-clone/replit.md

 ## Overview

-This is a dark-mode marketing website and minimal app shell for atomtools.ai, a platform selling digital marketing and automation tools.
-The application is built as a full-stack web application with a React frontend, Express backend, and PostgreSQL database integration.
-It features a modern, accessible UI with a focus on marketing tool automation including connectors, generators, and reporting helpers for digital marketers, agencies, and small businesses.
+This is a dark-mode marketing website and comprehensive subscription-based application for atomtools.ai, a platform selling digital marketing and automation tools.
+The application features a complete subscription system with product access control, allowing users to subscribe to different marketing tools and restricting access based on active subscriptions.
+Built as a full-stack web application with React frontend, Express backend, and PostgreSQL database, it includes modern UI/UX with focus on marketing automation including connectors, generators, and reporting helpers for digital marketers, agencies, and small businesses.

 ## User Preferences